Viltho/Movies-Library/README.md

 - if you go to /search it will display the search functionality working on the website using query and how many pages required.
 - if you go to /people and you have an id for the searched person the results will be an overiew for his background.
 - if you go to /genres it will display all aailable genres on the website so you can use them in the future for the search functionality.

+## Lab 13:

+- Added favMovie for get and post to import and export data from local Database